 Zoned Recording

-This methodology uses more sectors per track to expand the amount of hard drive space that is accessible.
-It also enables the outer ways to have more sectors than the inner tracks by increasing the sectors per track.
+This methodology increases the amount of hard drive space by using more sectors per track, allowing the outer tracks to have more sectors than the inner tracks.